-A dark tooth is a tooth that turns almost black because of a blood flow problem and the resulting discoloration is caused by dead tissue inside the tooth.
+A dark tooth is a tooth that turns almost black because of a blood flow problem and the resulting dead tissue causes discoloration inside the tooth.
 Patients can get very upset when they see a dark tooth that is most noticeable when they smile.
 In most instances, a dark tooth was caused by some kind of injury.
 Sadly, these injuries usually affect the front teeth and are very noticeable to others.
 In almost all instances, a root canal is required to save the tooth itself.

 ******It is very important to distinguish between a Dark/Gray/Black Tooth and a Yellow/Orange tooth.******